ahocevar/pmtiles-protocol/README.md

 # pmtiles-protocol

-Provides `fetch` and `XMLHttpRequest` versions that support urls starting with `pmtiles://`, returning the respective TileJSON or tiles.
+This package makes it easy to work with [Protomaps](https://protomaps.com) [PMTiles](https://docs.protomaps.com/pmtiles/) directly in the browser.
+It provides `fetch` and `XMLHttpRequest` versions that support urls starting with `pmtiles://`, returning the respective TileJSON or tiles.
 It is meant to be used in browser applications.

 ## Supported URLs